aoshenz/messenger_analyse/README.md

     - GZIP file of messenger data so it doesn't need to reimport every run: `/personal_data/df.gzip`
     - Outputs analysis: `/output`
 3. Produces a `html` analysis, allowing you to explore your data.

+### Coding improvement questions
+1. Should I group functions into classes?
+    - When you do `self.example = 2` in one method, does that update the original `self.example`?
+How do you reference `self.example` in multiple methods without overwriting the original value?